Home

 Introduction

-Point “A”
+Point “A” “Colonel John Mitchell’s House”

 Paved in Belgian blocks, the alley was created by adjacent landowners to allow access from their homes on State Street to their ships and docks one block away on East Bay Street.
-It takes its name from the Lodge of Freemasons, first established in the alley in 1773.
+It takes its name from the Lodge of Freemasons, First established in the alley in 1773.
 Lodge Alley is located in an area of the old walled city of Charleston where the French Huguenots once had warehouses and dwellings.
 Originally being very close to Charleston's wharf’s, Lodge Alley developed an 18th century seaport character expressed in taverns, storage warehouses, carriage houses, tables, lodges and corner dwellings.

 When the “Grand Lodge of South Carolina, Ancient York Masons,” was formed by the five “Ancient: Lodges in Charleston, January 1, 1787, in which movement Marine Lodge, No. 38, was a prominent factor, it is a noteworthy fact, that at least three of the principal officers were Pennsylvania Masons, viz.
 Hon.
 William Drayton, Grand Master; Hon.
 Mordecai Gist, Deputy Grand Master; Edward Weyman, Esq., Senior Grand Warden.